-WooCommerce is a very popular open-source solution used to create online stores in WordPress.
+WooCommerce is an innovative open-source solution used to create online stores in WordPress.
 Using the WooCommerce plugin, you can convert a simple WordPress website into a full-fledged online store in minutes.

-WooCommerce allows you to sell both physical and digital products, manage inventory, track orders, set up payments and shipping, and a whole lot more.
+WooCommerce allows you to sell physical and digital products, manage inventory, track orders, set up payments and shipping, and much more.

 The best part is that WooCommerce is beginner-friendly, and you can get started with your online store for free.
 Well, your only investment is for the domain and hosting and some premium plugins if needed.
-Aside from that, it’s all free!
+But, aside from that, it’s all free!